CJ-2123/cj-2123.github.io/docs/ap_setup.md

 2. Open KH1 and KH2 Clients
 3. Connect to server hosted on archipelago.gg
    1. The server/port number can be found in the room page
+   2. KH1 needs to be connected by pressing F4 and entering the host, archipelago.gg:XXXXX, and slot name
-   2. KH2 needs to be open and on title screen to connect
+   3. KH2 needs to be open and on title screen to connect
-4. Enter the slot name associated with your slot
+4. Enter the slot name associated with your game into the clients
 5. Play!

 ## Helpful stuff